Thomas Aveling (minister): Life

 In 1876, Aveling was appointed chairman of the Congregational Union.
 He also held the post of the honorary secretary of the Asylum for Fatherless Children at Purley.

 Aveling published a large number of sermons and other pieces.
 His most important work was the Memorials of the Clayton Family (8 volumes, 1867).
 This book contained correspondence between Selina Hastings, Countess of Huntingdon, and prominent British religious authorities of the 18th century.

 The Dictionary of National Biography (1885) incorrectly states that "some years before his death he received from the Washington University the degree of D.D."
 Aveling actually received his honorary D.D. degree in 1874 from Howard University in Washington, D.C.

+He married Mary Ann, daughter of Thomas Goodall, farmer and innkeeper, of Wisbech; she died in 1877.
+Among their eight children was Edward Aveling.

 Aveling died at Reedham, near Caterham, on 3 July 1884, and was buried in Abney Park Cemetery, London.